 - The Muppet Christmas Carol

-There pieces are there: Gonzo, Fozzie, and Kermit are perfect companions in Tin Man, Cowardly Lion, and the Scarecrow, and Miss Piggy was practically born to play the Wicked Witch of the West.
-But the scenes and sets are unshakably flat, as if interludes from Sesame Street that have been cut together.
-Ashanti seems to have a good time, but you should just look up the Tarantino cameo rather than sitting through this.
+The pieces are there: Gonzo, Fozzie, and Kermit are perfect companions in Tin Man, Cowardly Lion, and the Scarecrow, and Miss Piggy was practically born to play the Wicked Witch of the West.
+But the scenes and sets are unshakably flat as if they are interludes from Sesame Street that have been cut together.
+Ashanti seems to have a good time, but you should just look up the Quentin Tarantino cameo rather than sit through this.

 Kermit the Frog hangs out with Ray Liotta in prison, and The Muppets head Dublin – this is an odd one.
 After 2011’s spirited rejuvenation, the Muppets go on a European tour, while an evil Kermit starts causing mischief.